 Howard has been the president of the club ever since I joined in 2006.
-He has served as the club president for 10 years.
+He has served as the club president for over 10 years.
 His passion for photography was evident every week.
 I know I always half dreaded and looked forward to any contest involving nature, wildlife, and animals because Howard’s photos were always great.
-In fact he combined his passion for photography and the Baltimore Zoo where he served as a docent.
+In fact, he combined his passion for photography and the Baltimore Zoo where he served as a docent.

 Howard and I shared a passion for wildlife photography.
 His photos of Bosque-del-Apache in New Mexico, the Ding Darling National Wildlife Refuge, and the Venice Rookery in Florida inspired me to make pilgrimages of my own.
 Howard started the year out great when one of his photos taken at Bosque-del-Apache was published in “Shutterbug.”

 To honor Howard, we have dedicated the Digital Photographer of the Year Trophy to him.
 We also voted unanimously to make his wife Beth Penn a member for life.